SyncfusionExamples/document-statistics-in-word-processor/README.md

 # Document Statistics in Word Processor
-This demo illustrates how to calculate document statistics (word, character, paragraph, and pages count) in a Word document using Syncfusion Word processor component (Document editor) in your Web application.
+This demo illustrates how to calculate document statistics (word, character, paragraph, and pages count) in a Word document using Syncfusion&reg; Word processor component (Document editor) in your Web application.